Search

 • Changing the land’s use can trigger rollback taxes

-• New owners may need to reapply depending on the county’s requirements
+• New owners may need to reapply depending on county requirements

 2. Access Isn’t Always Guaranteed

-A property may look accessible on a map, but legal access is what matters.
+A property may look accessible on a map, but legal access is what truly matters.

 • Some tracts rely on shared or private roads